SEMICeu/SDG-sandbox/process_and_method/methodology/phase4.md

 <details>
   <summary><b>Rules and Guidelines</b></summary>

-In order to guarantee semantic interoperability amongst different common data models – that might be developed at the same time –, the same modelling patterns, especially for concepts independent from a specific domain, can be applied across data models (e.g. location, person, organisation) unless specific characteristics for them are required.
+In order to guarantee semantic interoperability amongst differentOOTS data models for specific evidence types – that might be developed at the same time –, the same modelling patterns, especially for concepts independent from a specific domain, can be applied across data models (e.g. location, person, organisation) unless specific characteristics for them are required.

  </details>